 The song is played at a fair tempo and is sure to give your rhythm skills a good test.
 Primarily staying around Am and using lots of cool bluesy phrases around that lower side of the guitar.

 Lucille is actually the name B.B.
 King would give to his guitars, which were usually Gibson 355 models in a black finish.
-The name comes from a fight that had broken out between two men during one of his concerts, and he later found out the fight was started over a woman called ‘Lucille’, he named his guitars after her as a reminder of the events.
+At one of his concerts, a fight broke out between two men and he later found out the fight was started over a woman named Lucille.
+He named his guitars after her as a reminder of the events.

-The opening passage to this song has a bunch of cool hammer ons and pull offs which will need a little practice to get in time with the original, as they are technically played as triplets.
+The opening passage to this song has a bunch of cool hammer-ons and pull-offs.
+These will require a little practice to get in time with the original, as they are technically played as triplets.
 After that, we just have some simple grooving in A minor.

 Kind Hearted Woman Blues by Robert Johnson